 According to research by Accenture, 60 percent of executives agree that ecosystems are a way to implement new business models, or even lead disruption.
 In today’s hypercompetitive and connected world, the use of dynamic ecosystems will be imperative for forward-looking companies.

 As technologies become more complex businesses will look outside the boundaries of their organization for innovations and collaborations with technologies from various industries.
-Your next partner program should not be organized around partner tiers and partner types but via ecosystems to facilitate the dynamic and ever-evolving customer needs.
+Your next partner program should not be organized around partner tiers and partner types but via ecosystems to facilitate the dynamic and ever-evolving customer needs and embracing ecosystem cloud can help you with that.

 - Date - April 8, 2019